Nursing Home Abuse in Georgia

 If you or a loved one have been victim to nursing home abuse, an experienced nursing home abuse attorney may be able to assist you.
-Our experienced Georgia nursing home abuse lawyers at McIver Brown law firm have helped many clients go on win maximum financial compensation.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have helped many clients go on win maximum financial compensation.
+Call today for a free consultation.

 Nursing Home Abuse Runs Amok at a Troubled Georgia Retirement Facility

 September 2, 2011

 Three workers at Winterville Retirement Center in Athens, Georgia have been indicted on charges that include physical and financial abuse of the residents at the nursing home.